eekwedike/eekwedike.github.io/aboutme.md

 css: "/css/aboutme.css"
 ---
 <p>
-Emmanuel Ekwedike is a consultant, data strategist, machine learning expert with strong data analytics skills.
+Emmanuel Ekwedike is a machine learning research scientist with strong data analytics skills.
 As a data scientist, his strengths help build better products and empower businesses to make sustainable decisions that increase profits and marketability.
 </p>

 <p>